Zwidek/microservice/README.md

 To run app just type in terminal
 > "docker compose up -d"

-then you have to run pgAdmin and create server (host: postgres name: root, password: root) with 2 databases ( customer and fraud)
+Then you have to run pgAdmin and create server (host: postgres name: root, password: root) with 2 databases ( customer and fraud)
 After this, you can enjoy, and start applications.
 If you want to run more services - just change port and go!